Ireland is actually quite easy, paperwork wise, for visitors from North America and western Europe to travel to for vacation.

 - Download and fill out the necessary paperwork.
 Download US passport forms here.

 - Remember your forms of ID: proof of US citizenship (Certified birth certificate issued by the city, county or state; Consular Report of Birth Abroad or Certification of Birth; Naturalization Certificate; Certificate of Citizenship) and present identification (valid drivers license; government or military ID; naturalization certificate).
 You should also bring a photo copy of each document.

 - Children require passports, too, with a bit more paperwork.
 Both parents must be with the child when the passport is applied for.
 Additional paperwork includes evidence of parental relationship (certified birth certificate or adoption decree), present IDs for both parents + photocopies and parental consent.

 - Plan ahead.
-Though a passport should only take 2-3 weeks to reach you, it can take longer.
+Though a passport should only take 4-6 weeks to reach you, it can take longer.
 I recommend a 2-3 month window.